 Accounts receivable are stated at the amount management expects to collect from the outstanding balance.
 Management provides an analysis of the probable collection of the accounts through a provision for bad debt expense and an adjustment to a valuation allowance.
 At June 30, 2013, management had determined that all accounts receivable are fully collectible, and no allowance for bad debts has been established.

 Prepaid Expenses

 Prepaid expenses represent amounts paid in advance of receiving goods or services.
-The Charter School has reported prepaid items either when purchased or during the benefiting period.
+The Charter School has chosen to report the expenses when incurred.